tmciver/functional-php/readme.md

 }
 ```

-The best way to convert a `Maybe` to something else is to use
+The recommended way to convert a `Maybe` to something else is to use
 the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
 You
 create a `Maybe` visitor by creating a class that implements the `MaybeVisitor`
-interface as follows:
+interface like so:

 ```php
 class MaybeToHttpResponse implements MaybeVisitor {